Spicadox/TwitCastingDownloader/README.md

 Requires the non-standard modules: [requests](https://pypi.org/project/requests/), [BeautifulSoup](https://pypi.org/project/beautifulsoup4/), and [Selenium](https://pypi.org/project/selenium/).
 [ChromeDriver](https://chromedriver.chromium.org/) is also required after installing Selenium.

-A requirements text file has been included and the command `pip3 install -r requirements.txt` (or pip) can be used to install the required dependencies(except FFMPEG).
+A requirements text file has been included and the command `pip3 install -r requirements.txt` (or pip) can be used to install the required dependencies(except FFMPEG and ChromeDriver).

 ### Options and Usages